How to generate UUIDs in TypeScript

 16f2e8d7-6d03-45c5-9aa2-9d20f1651de1

-Generating UUIDs with the uuid package
+Generating UUID with the uuid package

 npm install uuid